Disappearance of Ronald Tammen: Disappearance

-Tammen left his Fisher Hall room at approximately 8PM on the evening of Sunday, April 19, 1953, to get new bed sheets from the Hall manager because a prankster had put a fish in his bed.
+Tammen left his Fisher Hall room at approximately 8PM on Sunday, April 19, 1953, to get new bed sheets from the Hall manager because a prankster had put a fish in his bed.
 Tammen took the sheets and returned to his dorm room to study psychology, which was the last time he was definitely seen.
 At around 10:30pm on 19 April, Tammen's roommate returned to their room and found the lights on, the radio playing, Tammen's coat - notably it was a snowy night - his wallet, car keys, and a book open on the desk.
 Tammen had not returned by the next morning and authorities were notified, but Tammen was never found.
 The last person to see Tammen was the Hall manager earlier in the evening.

 A woman from a nearby town said that someone matching Tammen's description had knocked on her door in the early morning of April 20, asking for directions to the bus stop.
 He appeared dazed and had a streak of dirt on his face.
 Other sightings over the years have been reported.
 When Fisher Hall was demolished in 1978 the ruins were searched but nothing was found.